-Congress poised to vote on border measure without Trump border wall
+U.S. Congress poised to vote on border measure without Trump wall

 The measure faces votes in the Republican-led Senate and Democratic-controlled House of Representatives before going to the Republican president, who has not yet announced whether he will sign it.
 Trump triggered a 35-day-long shutdown of about a quarter of the federal government with his December demand for $5.7 billion to help build a wall, but did not get the money in a deal that ended that shutdown and does not get it in the legislation now before lawmakers.

-Late on Wednesday, negotiators put the finishing touches on the legislation that would provide more than $300 billion to fund the Department of Homeland Security and a range of other federal agencies through Sept.
+Late on Wednesday, negotiators put the finishing touches on legislation that would provide more than $300 billion to fund the Department of Homeland Security and a range of other federal agencies through Sept.
 30, the end of the current fiscal year.
 Funding is due to expire for those agencies on Friday.

-Senate Majority Leader Mitch McConnell, speaking on the Senate floor, called the legislation “a compromise that no side will view as a perfect deal,” but he called it “a success for our bipartisan process” and reiterated his call for Trump to sign it.
+Senate Majority Leader Mitch McConnell, speaking on the Senate floor, described the legislation as “a compromise that no side will view as a perfect deal,” but labeled it “a success for our bipartisan process” and reiterated his call for Trump to sign it.

+Trump was due to be briefed on the package on Thursday, a White House official said.

 The legislation would provide $1.37 billion in new money to help build 55 miles (88.5 km) of new physical barriers on the border.
 It is the same level of funding Congress appropriated for border security measures last year, including barriers but not concrete walls.

 “When the Senate votes on the agreement, we’ll be voting to avoid a second partial shutdown and provide the certainty of a fully functioning federal government,” Senate Majority Leader Mitch McConnell said.
-“Later today, I hope each of my colleagues will join me in moving forward with the agreement produced by this hard work and the president will sign it into law.”
+“Later today, I hope each of my colleagues will join me in moving forward with the agreement produced by this hard work, and the president will sign it into law.”

 The legislation would also fund the Justice Department, Commerce Department, State Department, Department of Agriculture, Internal Revenue Service and others, covering roughly 800,000 federal workers.